By

 Liquid staking derivatives have been the talk of the town in DeFi in recent months and that’s not surprising.

 The world of DeFi is fast moving and full of innovation and liquid staking derivatives are the latest example of that.
 A big part of what makes them interesting is the fact that they are not just an investment product, but they have significant utility for the Ethereum network.
+The accessibility and flexibility of liquid staking derivatives are expected to attract more users to staking and DeFi activities.
 And following the recent Shapella upgrade, LSDs are about to explode even more, as they are already attracting billions worth of previously inaccessible ETH.
 So let’s delve deeper into this exciting new product of DeFi and highlight why it’s taking the world by storm.

 Liquid staking derivatives are new DeFi instruments that open up new investment opportunities for investors and, at the same time, help solve some limitations of Ethereum staking.